thirumalaivm/franklin-assets-selector-fork/blocks/smartcrop-assets/README.md

 ### How to define samrtcrop rendering at section level?

-In content authoring, add section metadata with key as `dm-image-smartcrop` and value as `true` and then explicitly call `decorateExternalImages(sectionElement);`
+In content authoring, add section metadata with key as `smartcrop` and value as `true` and then explicitly call `decorateExternalImages(sectionElement);`